New Tesla Compact EV coming in 2025: new patent images surface online

 • Set to cost from around £22,000

-Tesla’s CEO Elon Musk has taken to X (formerly known as Twitter) to seemingly deny these claims, simply posting “Reuters is lying”.
-He didn’t reference and specific inaccuracies.
+Elon Musk took to social media shortly after this to deny these claims, simply posting on X “Reuters is lying”.
+He didn’t make reference to any specific inaccuracies.

-Cancelling the compact EV would be quite the U-turn for Tesla, because Musk confirmed that the car would go into production in late 2025 during Tesla’s 2023 financial results call.
+During Tesla’s 2023 financial results call, Musk finally put a date on compact EV production.
 He said: “I don’t want to blow your minds but I’m often optimistic regarding time, but our current schedule says that we will start production towards the end of 2025, some time in the second half.

 “That will be a challenging production ramp.
 We’ll be sleeping on the line practically, but I am confident that once it is going it will be head and shoulders above any other manufacturing technology that exists anywhere in the world.”